sainap/serverless-artillery-workshop/Lesson0: Before the workshop/README.md

 npm install -g serverless@1.11.0
 ```

-If you are on OS X and have used sudo to install libraries (and are thereby hitting permissions issues running the above, execute the following:
+If you are on OS X and have used sudo to install libraries (and are thereby hitting permissions issues running the above, execute the following):
 `sudo chown -R $(whoami) $(npm config get prefix)/{lib/node_modules,bin,share}`